Zyappu definition

 Izima Kaoru's major publications

-Like many art and fashion photographers, Kyoto-born Izima Kaoru (伊島薫 b1954), once also known as Arizona Gorō (アリゾナ五郎), began in the pits -- shooting CD covers and portraits, fashion displays, commercial ads, whatever paid the rent.
-After taking to the air with his own wings, he has devoted himself to subjects and settings somewhat off the beaten path of conventional studio and outdoor photography.
+Like many art and fashion photographers, Kyoto-born Izima Kaoru (伊島薫 b1954), once also known as Arizona Gorō (アリゾナ五郎), began in the pits -- shooting albun covers and portraits, fashion displays, commercial ads, whatever paid the rent.
+After taking to the air with his own wings, he has devoted himself to subjects and settings somewhat off the beaten path of conventional studio and outdoor photography, and worked more in the vein of art than commercial photography.

 Since the 1990s, Izima -- who formerly wrote his name Ijima -- has published numerous photo studies of "bodies" in various states of dress and trauma, in domestic and overseas locales, mostly of women, ranging from his wife, to Japanese and other actresses posing as homicide victims wearing designer fashions.
 More recently, he captured dead insects shot with a digital camera through a microscope with a ring light.
 In 2017, he exhibited some of his latest work with his son, the photographer Izima Kuntarō (伊島薫太朗 b1988).